karthikeyaraparla/Carl-Zeiss/Readme.md

 ---

-## Daily Status Update – 10th January, 2026
+## 10th January, 2026

 **What I Have Done:**
-Completed Git and GitHub, completed Linux basics, and started C# programming basics.
+Completed Git and GitHub, Linux basics, and started C# programming basics.

 **What I Will Do Next:**
 Continue C# basics.